He Shou Wu Root: Blood Builder, Ultimate Health, and Longevity

 Believe it or not, nutrients are dependent on many factors in the blood to be absorbed easily and transform into energy and vitality.

-For one, the presence of harmful substances in the blood (such as from sugars and toxins) can actually interfere with the transport of important nutrients, especially vitamins and minerals.
+The presence of harmful substances in the blood (such as from sugars and toxins) can interfere with the transport of essential nutrients, especially vitamins and minerals.

 But it doesn’t end there.
 The antioxidants that trigger blood building may also switch on autophagy—a natural bodily process that helps clean out damaged cells and releases better energy levels through effects on mitochondria.